ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

 *   **Use Google Search** - Use Google to perform the initial title search.
     Not as reliable as the default search.

+*   **Delay parameter** - Controls the amount of "busywork" the scraper performs when used.
+    Increase this if you find yourself getting banned a lot.
+(100+ at least).

 *   **Anime list URL** - Location of the animetitles.xml used in the title search.
     A more up-to-date version can be found direct from AniDB.net if needed.